pydio/pydio-doc-admin-guide/2_running_cells_in_production/9_troubleshooting.md

 ## Cells Server

-### Progress freezes during browser install

-- No progress appears during install

-During the installation process, if there is no progress bar but the console is still showing some activities; it is OK.
-A manual refresh at the end of the install will load the login page.

-[:image-popup:1_quick_start/troubleshooting_install_no_progress.png]

-- The wizard is stuck at the end of the install

-After the install, if the page does not refresh automatically in tls self-signed mode it is OK.
-A manual refresh will load the login page.

 ### Unable to bind port 443

-_You have configured the bind URL with port 443 and enable redirection of port 80.
+_You have configured the [Binding Address](./glossary) with port 443 and enable redirection of port 80.
 You get an error page "Unable to connect" when you try to connect_.

 Check the error log, if you sse such an error: